-If you have any questions about this report or concerning your water utility, please contact: Conyngham/Sugarloaf Joint Municipal Authority (CSJMA) Eddie Gregory | Operations Manger 245 Main St. Conyngham, PA 18219 570-788-0608
+If you have any questions about this report or concerning your water utility, please contact:

+Conyngham/Sugarloaf Joint Municipal Authority (CSJMA)

+Eddie Gregory | Operations Manger

+245 Main St.

+Conyngham, PA 18219

-CSJMA meetings are open to the public and are held every 4th Tuesday at the Conyngham Borough Building (215 Main Street) at 7:00 P.M. unless otherwise noted in the Standard Speaker.
+CSJMA meetings are open to the public at the Conyngham Borough Building OR online at www.csjma.org every 4th Tuesday at 7:00 P.M. unless otherwise noted in the Standard Speaker.

-Conyngham/Sugarloaf Joint Municipal Authority routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st, 2021 to December 31st, 2021.
+Conyngham/Sugarloaf Joint Municipal Authority routinely monitors constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st, 2023, to December 31st, 2023.
 All drinking water, including bottled drinking water, is reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.